Imperium42/dmtoolbox/README.md

 <h2>ABOUT</h2>
 Dungeon Master's Toolbox, or DMToolbox (DMT) for ANDROID @ https://play.google.com/store/apps/details?id=appinventor.ai_dylanh724.DMToolbox_Premium

+Before we begin, I deeply apologize that I didn't have enough time to organize through this better.
+I'll get around to it, one day.

 >> SCROLL DOWN FOR FREE KEY FOR ORIGINAL VERSiON <<

 <img src="https://i.imgur.com/oF3jn3M.png">